Best daily deals

 8.0

 JBL is America’s sweetheart when it comes to waterproof Bluetooth speakers.
-The company makes several new products every year, and theoretically, they keep improving.
+The company makes several new products yearly, and theoretically, they keep improving.
 The most recent addition to the Charge series is the JBL Charge 5.
 It has all the tell-tale signs of a good JBL speaker, but is the upgrade from the JBL Charge 4 worth the price hike?

 What's new?